 258. Matters that parties to a review may and may not raise in a review

+(a1) This section does not apply to a designated reviewable regulatory decision (see section 258A).

 (1) An original decision maker whose decision is the reviewable regulatory decision being reviewed under this Division may, in the review, raise—

 (a) a matter not raised by the applicant or an intervener that relates to a ground for review, or a matter raised in support of a ground for review, raised by the applicant or an intervener;